openharmony/docs/en/application-dev/reference/apis/js-apis-cert.md

 The certificate algorithm library framework provides certificate-related APIs.
 For details about the APIs for implementing the basic algorithm capabilities based on the cryptographic (crypto) framework, see [Crypto Framework](js-apis-cryptoFramework.md).

 > **NOTE**
 >
-> The initial APIs of this module are supported since API version 9.
+> - The initial APIs of this module are supported since API version 9.
+Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> - The following code snippets apply only to JavaScript development.

 ## Modules to Import